v-dav/DepistClic/README.md

 🇫🇷 The app is in French and can be accessed at www.depistclic.fr

-☕️ The full detailed story of the development can be found at the ralted blog post at [Medium](https://medium.com/dev-genius/from-code-to-clinic-how-i-designed-and-launched-my-first-medical-web-app-f115d86a44ac)
+☕️ The full detailed story of the development can be found at the related blog post at [Medium](https://medium.com/dev-genius/from-code-to-clinic-how-i-designed-and-launched-my-first-medical-web-app-f115d86a44ac)

 ## 🧐 Features
 - A rapid logged-out UX